typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 sort $n asc;
 ```

-This query returns all `full-name` attributes of all `person` entities, sorted by their `full-name` in ascending order.
+This query returns all `full-name` attributes of all `person` entities, sorted by the value of `full-name` in ascending
+order.

 To sort by multiple variables use the same syntax and add additional variables and optional sorting order arguments
 with a comma separator.